 - Lemma.
-A graph G is bipartite if and only if all cycles in G have even length. - Proof. $\Rightarrow$ - If G is bipartite, all cycles start and end on the same side.
+A graph G is bipartite if and only if all cycles in G have even length. - Proof. $\Longrightarrow$ - If G is bipartite, all cycles start and end on the same side.

 - Lemma.
-A graph G is bipartite if and only if all cycles in G have even length. - Proof. $\Leftarrow$ - Choose a vertex v and consider BFS layers $L_0$ , $L_1$ , ..., $L_k$ . - All cycles have even length - $\bullet \Rightarrow$ There is no edge between vertices of the same layer - ${\ensuremath{\,\cdot\,}} \Rightarrow$ We can assign alternating (red, blue) colours to the layers - $\Rightarrow$ G is bipartite.
+A graph G is bipartite if and only if all cycles in G have even length. - Proof. ← - Choose a vertex v and consider BFS layers L0, L1, ..., Lk. - All cycles have even length - $\bullet \implies$ There is no edge between vertices of the same layer - $\implies$ We can colors layers with alternating red and blue colors. - $\Longrightarrow$ G is bipartite.